 Importance of prioritizing wellness in police families

-President Donald Trump has proclaimed support for law enforcement since his first term.
+President Donald Trump has supported law enforcement since his first term.
 In 2018, he signed the Law Enforcement Mental Health and Wellness Act into law, a measure designed to address the unique psychological challenges faced by police officers.
 The legislation provided grants funding for peer support teams, and mental health and wellness pilot programs.
 Now that funding has grown into supporting family resources.

 Job stressors may affect home life, and vice versa, so it is helpful to think about officer wellness both on- and off-duty.
 Certain aspects of police work also affect the family.
 For example, a rotating schedule consisting of long hours and non-traditional days off can impact life at home.
 When officers and their families have the appropriate tools to navigate these circumstances together, officers, families, agencies, and, ultimately, communities, benefit.